malh/macOS-zshrc/README.md

 Enhanced zsh config (zshrc) for macOS users who like their prompts fast and their eza pretty.

-A simple but powerful zsh setup made just for Mac.
-Makes your terminal look great and work better with colourful text, helpful shortcuts and smart features that remember where you've been.
-Perfect for coders or anyone who uses Terminal a lot but doesn't want to faff about with complicated setups.
+A modern zsh setup crafted for Mac users.
+Enhances your terminal with colorful text, useful shortcuts, and intelligent features while remaining lightweight and straightforward to use.

 ## Table of Contents